kaaproject/kaa/Programming-guide/Key-platform-features/Devices-provisioning-and-registration/index.md

 To function within a [Kaa cluster]({{root_url}}Glossary/#kaa-cluster), every endpoint must be registered using the security credentials and the endpoint profile.
 During the registration process, the endpoint first communicates with one or multiple [Bootstrap services]({{root_url}}Glossary/#bootstrap-service) to obtain a list of available [Operations services]({{root_url}}Glossary/#operations-service).
-Then it communicates with the Operations service to submit the endpoint data and complete the registration.
+Then it communicates with the Operations service to submit the endpoint data (credentials ID and the endpoint profile) and complete the registration.

 The endpoint registration process is illustrated in the picture below.

 ![Endpoint Registration](attach/registration.png)

-### Operations services list
+### List of Operations services

 For security and load-balancing reasons, Kaa endpoint SDKs do not include any information about Operations services.
 Instead, a [Control service]({{root_url}}Glossary/#control-service) embeds a list of available Bootstrap services into the SDK during the SDK generation process.